apache/incubator-datalab/USER_GUIDE.md

 ### Manage Git credentials <a name="git_creds"></a>

-To work with Git (pull, push) via UI tool (ungit) you could add multiple credentials in DLab UI, which will be setted on all running instances with analytical tools.
+To work with Git (pull, push) via UI tool (ungit) you could add multiple credentials in DLab UI, which will be set on all running instances with analytical tools.

-When you click on the button "Git credentials" in the dashboard – popup will show up:
+When you click on the button "Git credentials" – following popup will show up:

 ![Git_creds_window](doc/git_creds_window.png)

 In this window you need to add:
--   Your Git server hostname, without **http** or **https**, for example: gitlab.com, github.com, or you internal GitLab server, which can be deployed with DLab.
+-   Your Git server hostname, without **http** or **https**, for example: gitlab.com, github.com, or your internal GitLab server, which can be deployed with DLab.
--   Your Username and Email - used for display author of commit in git.
+-   Your Username and Email - used to display author of commit in git.
--   Your Login and Password for authorization process to git server.
+-   Your Login and Password - for authorization into git server.

 **Note:** If you have GitLab server, which was deployed with DLab, you should use your LDAP credentials for access to GitLab.

-After filling all fields, and click on "Assign" button, you will see list with all your credentials for Git.
+Once all fields are filled in and you click on "Assign" button, you will see the list of all your Git credentials.

-After clicking on button "Apply changes" your credentials will be sent to all running instances with analytical tools.
-It takes a few seconds.
+Clicking on "Apply changes" button, your credentials will be sent to all running instances with analytical tools.
+It takes a few seconds for changes to be applied.

 ![Git_creds_window1](doc/git_creds_window2.png)

-Also in this tab you can edit your credentials (click on pen icon) or delete (click on bin icon).
+On this tab you can also edit your credentials (click on pen icon) or delete (click on bin icon).

 ### Git UI tool (ungit) <a name="git_ui"></a>